Ledger-cs/speedcat-docker/README.md

 The build now fails early if either the tracked zip or the extracted universal tarball does not match the expected checksum.

-## GitHub usage

-This repository is designed to be managed with GitHub:

-- use Issues to record bugs and future improvements
-- use Pull Requests for non-trivial changes
-- keep runtime data out of Git
-- write small, descriptive commit messages
-- keep vendor archives in Git LFS

 See: